imreboda/StyleTransfer/README.md

 The routine that does the style transfer: $HOME/GAN_Style/bd_FastStyletransfer.R

 Style template pictures: in $HOME/shiny/www/img and their blurred versions are in $HOME/shiny/www/img/blurred.
 Every picture has its blurred pair, same name just "blur_" appended in front of the original picture name.

+## The way it works

+### shiny application

+bd_image_list (): function that collects filename middle part (between two "_"-s in filename).
+This is for further use, the idea is that maybe some useful tag is included in the filename that could be shown / used.